Curriculum Vitae | last updated October 2018

 2011.
 B.A. in Literature awarded by Bard College.
 Completed degree with capstone project on the fictions of Jorge Luis Borges and philosophy of George Berkeley.

-Cognate: Media Theory; Internet Studies; Philosophy of Science; Critical Epistemology; Cultural Studies
+Cognate: Philosophy of Technology; Internet Studies; Philosophy of Science; Critical Epistemology; Cultural Studies

 Honors and Fellowships